Beautiful South: Sassi, Trulli and BaroquePuglia & BasilicataDifficulty path:

 14km, +10m -220m

 Today a short trail, mainly on gravel roads downhill towards the sea will take you to the edge of the Regional Natural Park Dune Costiere.

 This protected area between Ostuni and Fasano, with its numerous natural habitats, ancient olive groves, historic masseria farms and underground oil mills, develops an important role in the environmental protection and relevant sustainable economic development.

-To follow a private transfer to Lecce.
+And from the coast, you will reach beautiful Lecce with private transfer.
 After check-in you will have time for a first visit to the capital of Salento Baroque, where you will stay the last two nights of this easy walking tour in Puglia and Matera.

 From Lecce to Otranto

 9km, +95m -110m

 After breakfast you will reach Otranto by train or public bus.
 You will spend the day in and around the most eastern city of Italy, always been a link between East and West.

 Down the coast there will be unexpected discoveries and unspoiled landscapes until you see the most eastern tip of Italy: the fascinating Cape of Otranto.
 Here the currents of the two seas, Adriatic and Ionian, separate and come together in an incredible scenery.